Locking through safely

 Trent-Severn Waterway National Historic Site

 Locks are designed to raise and lower boats from one water level to another.
-They were built, along with a series of dams, to bypass rapids and waterfalls.
+They were built over a hundred years ago, along with a series of dams, to bypass rapids and waterfalls.
 In some locations, two or more locks are joined together to overcome greater changes in water levels.

 At Peterborough and Kirkfield on the Trent–Severn Waterway, hydraulic lift locks raise and lower boats in water-filled chambers counter-balanced on huge pistons.
 At the Big Chute Marine Railway on the Severn River, a three-storey tall carriage transports boats cradled in specially designed slings over a height of land.